open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 })
 ```

-Then an examplar would consist of:
+Then an examplar output in OTLP would consist of:

 - The `value` of 1.
 - The `time` when the `add` method was called
 - The `Attributes` of `{"Z": "z-value"}`, as these are not preserved in the
   resulting metric point.
 - The trace/span id for the `makeRequest` span.

+While the metric data point for the counter would carry the attributes `X` and
+`Y`.

 A Metric SDK MUST provide a mechanism to sample `Exemplar`s from measurements
 via the `ExemplarFilter` and `ExemplarReservoir` hooks.